epam/edp-install/docs/user-guide/customize-ci-pipeline.md

   * Void the "run" method with the "context input parameter" value;
   * Bring the custom class back to the end of the file: return CustomSonar.

-3. Open Jenkins and make sure that all your changes are correct after the completion of the customized pipeline.
+3. Open Jenkins and make sure that all the changes are correct after the completion of the customized pipeline.

 ## Add a New Stage for a Particular Application

 To add a new stage for a particular application, perform the steps below:

-1. In GitHub repository, add a Groovy file with another name to the same **stages** catalog.
+1. In the GitHub repository, add a Groovy file with another name to the same **stages** catalog.
 2. Copy the part of a pipeline framework logic that cannot be predefined;

     The stage logic structure is the following: